Ashley Force Hood: Drag racing career

-As a Top Alcohol Dragster rookie in 2004, she won three of the season's final five races, including the 50th annual Mac Tools U.S. Nationals at Indianapolis, and the season-ending Automobile Club of Southern California event at Pomona, where she shared the winners' circle with her father—NHRA's first father-daughter winners.
+As a Top Alcohol Dragster rookie in 2004, Force won three of the season's final five races, including the 50th annual Mac Tools U.S. Nationals at Indianapolis, and the season-ending Automobile Club of Southern California event at Pomona, where she shared the winners' circle with her father—NHRA's first father-daughter winners.
 She finished the year fourth in national driver points.

 2007

 In 2007, Force moved into the Professional ranks, driving a Castrol-sponsored Mustang Top Fuel Funny Car for her father's team, John Force Racing.

 Force and her father made NHRA history in Atlanta in April when they became the first father and daughter to race each other.
 She won the round with an elapsed time of 4.779 seconds, and a top speed of 317.05 mph.
 She advanced to the semifinals, which tied her for the best ever Funny Car event finish for a female.

-In October 2007, at The Strip at Las Vegas Motor Speedway, she became the first female to compete in a national series TF/FC final round, but was defeated on a holeshot by Tony Pedregon.
+In October 2007, at The Strip at Las Vegas Motor Speedway, Force became the first female to compete in a national series TF/FC final round, but was defeated on a holeshot by Tony Pedregon.